nicholascen/tapestry5.3.7-cayenne3.1M2/README.md

 The database information is encapsulated in the Cayenne project and mapping files cayenne-tap5cay3.xml and tap5cay3.map.xml.

-Cayenne Modeler is used define and maintain database and entity information.
+Cayenne Modeler is used to define and maintain database and entity information.
 Any database that Cayenne can connect to can be used.

 Once you have the database/schema/tables created, run the user_load.sql to load the first user with which to login.